Telegram-Mini-Apps/mate-docs/readme.md

 yarn add -D @telegram-apps/mate
 ```

-After installing the package, it will be accessible via the `mate` CLI applet:
+Once installed, the package will be accessible via the `mate` CLI tool:

 ```bash
 mate --help